Oven glove

 An oven glove, also commonly known as an oven mitt, is a thermal insulated glove or mitten usually worn in the kitchen to easily protect the wearer's hand from hot objects such as ovens, stoves, cookware, etc. They are functionally similar to pot-holders, but designed to be worn over one's entire hand.

 Fabric oven mitts usually consist of a layer of thermal insulation surrounded by cotton fabric (often with decorative patterns).
 Newer oven mitts are often treated with silnylon, which makes them resistant to water and stains, or else are made of stronger synthetic materials such as Kevlar.

-Oven mitts are usually designed to be worn on either hand, and tend to not be sold in pairs.
+Single oven mitts are usually designed to be worn on either hand.
+Other designs consist of two gloves connected by fabric.